|

 gas flow surge.
 First, employ a shielding gas hose with a much smaller

-minimum pressure drop.
+minimal and acceptable pressure drop.
 Secondly, incorporate a flow restriction orifice

 gas waste for very short time MIG gun trigger actuation such as when inching the

 wire to cut off the end.
-The surge restricting orifice also has the
+The surge restricting orifice also

-benefit of improving weld starts by minimizing turbulence of the shielding gas
+improves weld starts by minimizing turbulence of the shielding gas

 stream.
-Note a sufficient amount of extra shielding gas is still
+Note, a sufficient amount of extra shielding gas is still

 available to quickly purge the weld start area and weld nozzle of moisture